MTM Administrative Team

 Mitchell B. Schaffler, PhD CUNY Distinguished Professor & Chair of Biomedical Engineering Wallace H. Coulter Chair Chairman, Department of Biomedical Engineering

-Ashiwel S. Undieh, MPharm / PhD, Neuroscience / Pharmacology / Pharmaceutical Science
+Ashiwel S. Undieh, MPharm / PhD Professor, CUNY School of Medicine, Neuroscience / Pharmacology / Pharmaceutical Science